 The Elmo birthday cake was really great!!!

 For this Elmo birthday cake, I scanned a picture of Elmo onto card stock from my daughter Christmas balloon.
 I cut out Elmo, cutting out his eyes, nose and mouth area as well.
 I then placed my stencil on top of the cake and used a toothpick to trace around the stencil.
-I then used the #18 star tip to decorate Elmo with.
+Then I used the #18 star tip to decorate Elmo with.

 We had and Elmo and Big Bird party.

 I bought the Elmo birthday cake pan.
-I used chocolate cake with chocolate chips in Elmo for my son and made a butter cream icing with soymilk.
+I used chocolate cake with chocolate chips in Elmo for my son and made a butter cream icing with soy milk.

-I waited till the cake was cool to spread the butter cream frosting on the cake.
+Next, I waited till the cake was cool to spread the butter cream frosting on the cake.

 I added food coloring in each bowl to make the different colors.

 This Elmo birthday cake was made for my friend’s friend.
 She helped me with this cake as well as the batman cake I did because she wanted to learn how to decorate cakes.
 She worked on the Elmo as I did pretty much the rest including the flower Elmo was holding.
-She did a pretty good job and I was pleased with how this cake turned out.
+It was a pretty good job and I was pleased with how this cake turned out.
 It was a full sheet cake so it was pretty big.